anugrahsputra/qurani-app/README.md

 - [ ] Search: Quickly find specific verses or chapters using the search feature.
 - [ ] Night Mode: Switch to a dark theme for reading in low-light conditions.
 - [ ] Localization: Support for multiple languages to cater to a global audience.
-- [ ] Settings: Customize the app to suit your preferences with various settings options.
+- [ ] Settings: Customize the app to suit user preferences with various settings options.

 ## Packages Used
 - [Dio](https://pub.dev/packages/dio) - A powerful Http client for Dart, which supports Interceptors, Global configuration, FormData, Request Cancellation, File downloading, Timeout, etc.